swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

 extension P { typealias E = Bool }
 ```
 This feature is further inconsistent with the convention of not having any implementation details within a protocol body.
-Those are described in a extension or upon conformance.
+Those are described in an extension or upon conformance.

 ## Proposed solution